-I was messing around with my new art tablet last month and decided to see if I could replicate the style of Borderlands in Morrowind, at least as a proof of concept.
-I did some research for tips on the best way to replicate the effect and found a youtube video that explained a method that a got very close to the games style.
+I was messing around with my new art tablet last month and saw if I could replicate the style of Borderlands in Morrowind, at least as a proof of concept.
+I did some research for tips on the best way to replicate the effect and found a YouTube video that explained a method that a got very close to the games style.

-I chose to experiment on the vanilla Morrowind face textures.
-In general, they are awful and look very ugly in game.
+I experimented on the vanilla Morrowind face textures.
+They are awful and look hideous in the game.
 My logic being that adding the “borderlands” style texturing might add enough interest to make them worthy of keeping versus using model replacer mod (may mods replace the heads).
-The original textures used for faces were very low resolution, inaccurate (sloppily made) and just generals ugly as all get out.
+The original textures used for faces were very low resolution, inaccurate (sloppily made) and just ugly as all get out.

 The same week I got my new art tablet, I had finally overclocked my computer and received my Oculus Rift in the mail.
-It’s not to hard to imagin that it was more of a Tech In Pinkerton than an Art In Pinkerton kind of week.
-For the last two weeks, I have squandered quite some time playing with my new VR gizmo which means I spent less time on other, more artsy endeavors 😉
+It’s not too hard to imagine that it was more of a Tech In Pinkerton than an Art In Pinkerton kind of week.
+For the last two weeks, I have squandered quite some time playing with my new VR gizmo, which means I spent less time on other, more artsy endeavors 😉

-Tech Nerd Note: Years ago when I built my computer, I bought a CPU chip (I7-2600K) that was designed to be overclocked but I never bothered since it was already (and still is) very capable.
-I finally gave it a go and ended up boosting the speed from 3.4 Ghz to 4.4Ghz (about 25% more power) with very little change in temperature.
+Tech Nerd Note: Years ago when I built my computer, I bought a CPU chip (I7-2600K) that was designed to be overclocked, but I never bothered since it was already (and still is) very capable.
+I finally gave it a go and ended up boosting the speed from 3.4 Ghz to 4.4Ghz (about 25% more power) with minor change in temperature.
 All I had to do was change two settings in the BIOS and voila…instant faster computer.

 I also upgraded my computer desk and arranged my setup so it’s much more aesthetically appealing and has space for using the Oculus Rift.

 It’s not all for naught